waffle-iron/docs-rackspace/doc/tools/docs-engineering-hb.md

 # Documentation for applications and services

 As a developer, you create and update applications and services to provide new and additional functionality for customers.
 Often that functionality needs to be documented so that customers can use it effectively.
-In these cases, you collaborate with the Information Development team to create and deliver customer-facing documentation like user and administrator guides, expert How-To articles, and API reference documentation.
-They can help you with tasks like the following:
+In these cases, you collaborate with the Information Development (Info Dev) team to create and deliver customer-facing documentation like user and administrator guides, expert How-To articles, and API reference documentation.
+The Info Dev team can help you with tasks like the following ones:

-- determining what kind of documentation customers need
+- Determining what kind of documentation customers need
-- coordinating publishing with product release schedules
+- Coordinating publishing with product release schedules
-- developing and delivering documentation
+- Developing and delivering documentation

-Like other teams in Engineering, the Information Development team provides a framework of common standards and practices and a shared build environment that supports a continuous integration and delivery (CI/CD) workflow.
+Like other teams in Engineering, the Info Dev team provides a framework of common standards and practices and a shared build environment that supports a continuous integration and delivery (CI/CD) workflow.
 Using this framework allows you to focus on documenting your product or service for customers rather than figuring out new ways to create and deliver documentation.

-In this collaborative process, the people with the expertise and product knowledge (you) perform as much of the content production cycle as you reasonably can and, in turn, the Information Development team provides:
+In this collaborative process, the people with the expertise and product knowledge (you) perform as much of the content production cycle as you reasonably can and, in turn, the Info Dev team provides:

 - Guidance in using the documentation tools and CI/CD workflow
 - Templates and writing guidance